The definitive way to watch all Quentin Tarantino movies

 Synopsis: After her ex-lover, Bill (Carradine), leaves her for dead on her wedding day, former assassin, the Bride (Thurman), slips into a coma.
 She wakes up four years later and embarks on a violent revenge mission against Bill and the other assassins who were part of the betrayal.

 More about the film: Fans of Tarantino count both Kill Bill films among the finest martial arts movies of all time.
 In fact, Kill Bill is particularly noted for its brutal action sequences.
-Thurman earned both BAFTA and Golden Globe nominations for Best Actress.
+Thurman earned both BAFTA and Golden Globe nominations for Best Actress thanks to this Quentin Tarantino movie.

 Kill Bill: Vol.2